Fear Cell Phones In School: And how to overcome the fear

 story being played out in schools today with cell phone use.
 Teachers

-are scared to death of what they see as their biggest competition in
+are scared to death of what they see as their biggest competition

-can a person seiously consider leaving a profession
+phones.
+How can a person seiously consider leaving a profession

 because of one small (but I'll admit, very powerful) addition?
 There

 are several reasons for the fear:

 Loss of Control: